Best Exercises For People With Bad Knees

 Try Going Cycling

 The cardiovascular and fat-burning advantages of cycling make it a popular option for aerobic exercise among cyclists of all ages and abilities.
 Riding a bike regularly may help you maintain a healthy knee by building muscle and increasing flexibility.
-In the realm of indoor cycling, Peloton is by far the most popular choice.
+In indoor cycling, Peloton is by far the most popular choice.

 Try Elliptical